Understanding UTM Tags: The Ultimate Guide on How to Set Up and Track UTMs

 How to Collect Advertising Costs To Google BigQuery with OWOX BI

-The next step in building comprehensive marketing analytics - that's when you'll need to collect all of the marketing, advertising, and sales data into the data warehouse, which would allow you to use more advanced reports, use more metrics (e.g., Google Analytics 4 will enable you to analyze the campaigns only at the Campaign level) and easier communicate marketing results with C-levels or a board.
+The next step in building comprehensive marketing analytics - is when you'll need to collect all the marketing, advertising, and sales data into the data warehouse, which would allow you to use more advanced reports, use more metrics (e.g., Google Analytics 4 will enable you to analyze the campaigns only at the campaign level) and easier communicate marketing results with C-levels or a board.

 That's where you can get more comprehensive reports and collect the additional UTM tags.
 We manage over 200 metrics from Facebook Ads data to Google BigQuery.